 improvement over wearing the diaper, even the bikini type!

-(The Prefer Incontinent Brief can be purchased at many health
+(The Prefer Incontinent Brief can be purchased at many health supply stores.)

 You've gotten this far in your recuperation,